lauracion/d4p/README.md

 * Housing conditions from census data: predominant material of the floors, of the roof exterior - identified the housing conditions that are good for the vector.
 Added this info to the afinity index

 * Health vulnerability> access to health services from the state + socio econommic index of the population. accessibility to hospitals and their life conditions.
+These two ingridients were added to a chagas potential prevalence index ChPPI to prioritize detection campaings in the field.
+The index is calculated for each census area.
+A map is generated with the ChPPI.
+The prevalence is higher in the  Gran Chaco as expected, but also Tierra del Fuego has higher prevalence than expected.

+* Conclusion> heat maps show temperature falling from Gran Chaco outwards.
+The affinity does not decrease in a continuous gradient as the localities move away from the endemic aread.
+Localities were detected in the Province of Buenos Aires and Patagonia whose degree of affinity is much higher than population centers in provinces closer to the EA.
+This suggests the existence of considerable migrations from endemic regions to the highlighted localities.

+* Future: detection campaigns in the upcoming years analyzing the maps generated from the data + expert input.
+The map helped include Patagonia in the cmapaing due to these findings.